Site updates and trail closures

 - Canoe rentals nearby, available at the Anmore Store located on Sunnyside Road.
 Call 604 469 9928 for rentals

 - Developed viewpoints and interpretive displays

 - Drinking water

-Long line-ups can block Sunnyside Road in Anmore and access to the Sasamat Volunteer Fire Hall.
+Vehicle line-ups can pose a safety risk and block access to the Sasamat Volunteer Fire Hall.
 In cooperation with the Coquitlam RCMP, who have policing authority for the area, BC Hydro doesn't permit line-ups for parking outside the gate because the line-ups impact emergency access.

 The gate remains closed until enough spaces are available to handle visitor capacity for the rest of the day.
 Parking lots may have a number of spaces available while the gates are still closed.
 Other non-BC Hydro regional parks in the Lower Mainland have similar policies.

 Drop-offs and pick-ups also cause line-ups, preventing emergency access to the park.
-Although Buntzen Lake Reservoir has close to 600 parking spaces, BC Hydro encourages visitors to arrive early.
 Parking is on a first-come basis only.
 No re-entry is permitted.

 Visitors are reminded that the footpath near the gate that accesses South Beach is 2.3 kilometres long.